CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 vendor applied might be interfering.
 You need to rule that out by performing a recheck.
 Say something broke when you updated from 5.10.4-vendor.42 to 5.10.5-vendor.43.
-Then after testing the latest 5.10 release as outlined in the previous paragraph check if a vanilla build of Linux 5.10.4 works fine as well.
+Then after testing the latest 5.10 release as outlined in the previous paragraph check if a vanilla build of CQX96 5.10.4 works fine as well.
 If things are broken there, the issue does not qualify as upstream regression and you need switch back to the main step-by-step guide to report the issue.